osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Streams.md

 The stream identifier

 ### Response
-The response includes a status code and a response body.
+The response includes a status code and a response body

 #### Response body
 The Access Rights associated with specified stream for the requesting identity.